codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship finished build](../screenshots/first-build-finished.png)

 We've already pushed to our repository, watched our build log and got a green build.
-So we can finish this assistent.
+So we can finish this assistant.

 [click on road to success finish button]